vanzin/jEdit/README.SRC.txt

- - retrieve                retrieve the dependencies retrieves almost all dependencies needed for building jEdit, only InnoSetup for the windows installer and wine, if InnoSetup should be run on *nix or Mac OS X, have to be installed and configured in build.properties manually.
+ - retrieve                retrieve the dependencies retrieves almost all dependencies needed for building jEdit, only InnoSetup for the windows installer and wine, if InnoSetup should be run on *nix or OS X, have to be installed and configured in build.properties manually.

  - build                   build the jEdit JAR-file with full debug-information